MicrosoftDocs/azure-docs/articles/app-service-mobile/app-service-mobile-node-backend-upgrading-from-mobile-services.md

 2. Convert the project to an Azure Mobile App using the compatibility package.
 3. Correct any differences (such as authentication settings).
 4. Deploy your converted Azure Mobile App project to a new App Service.
-5. Release a new version of your client application that use the new Mobile App.
+5. Release a new version of your client application that uses the new Mobile App.
 6. (Optional) Delete your original migrated mobile service app.

 Deletion can occur when you don't see any traffic on your original migrated mobile service.